civitz/civitz.github.io/_posts/2020-11-16-gnash-in-docker-ubuntu-20.04.md

 The problem is: gnash is no longer available in official ubuntu repos due to the use of unpatched libraries and the understandable lack of will to update its code.

-So how to resolve this _enpasse_ ?
+So how to resolve this _impasse_?
 Docker of course, because every other alternative sucks and it turns out it's easier with docker with the aid of some tricks.

 My sister is already familiar with the basics of command line: she can navigate directories, launch commands, upgrade the system, etc...
 But I cannot force her to learn a lot of docker options.
 She is not a developer after all.